-The solder surface electroless nickel-gold (chem.
+The solder surface electroless nickel/gold (chem.
 NiAu) is also called ENIG (Electroless Nickel Immersion Gold).
 In a wet chemical process, a 3 to 6 µm thin layer of nickel (phosphorus-doped) is first deposited on the copper surfaces of the component connections.
-The nickel layer forms a barrier for the 0.05 to 0.125 µm thin gold layer, which is then also chemically applied.
-During the soldering process, the nickel-gold layer wets itself quickly and evenly with the solder.
-Between the tin of the solder alloy and the nickel of the solder surface a sequence of intermetallic nickel-tin phases with different composition is formed.
+The nickel layer forms a barrier for the 0.05 to 0.12 µm thin gold layer, which is then also chemically applied.
+During the soldering process, the nickel/gold layer wets itself quickly and evenly with the solder.
+Between the tin of the solder alloy and the nickel of the solder surface, a sequence of intermetallic phases nickel/tin with different compositions is formed.
 The gold is completely dissolved during the soldering process.
 Ideally, after the solder has solidified, there is a uniform metallic zone a few micrometers that adheres firmly to the substrate and enables reliable SMD solder connections.

 Planar surface and 12 months shelf life

 Chemical NiAu offers not only a planar soldering surface but also a long shelf life.
 If stored properly, the PCB manufacturer provides a 12-month solderability warranty.
 The wetting of the solder pads is evaluated according to the standard J-STD-003.
-The resulting nickel-tin alloy is more brittle than a copper-tin compound.
+The resulting nickel/tin alloy is more brittle than a copper/tin compound.
 The solder surface is therefore not recommended for electronic assemblies that are exposed to strong bending or vibrations.
 Chemical NiAu is RoHS compliant and described in IPC-4552.
-The coating thicknesses are measured non-destructively with an X-ray test or in a destructive test with a microsection analysis.
-In the micrograph, however, only the nickel layer is visible.
+The coating thicknesses are measured non-destructively with an X-ray fluorescence test or in a destructive test with a microsection analysis.
+However, only the nickel layer is visible in the micrograph.
 The gold layer is too thin to be detected and measured in the micrograph.

-It is possible to combine this with electroplated nickel-gold on the connector contacts at the edge of the circuit board.
+Possible combination with electrodeposited nickel/gold on the connector contacts at the edge of the PCB.
 The electroplated gold surface for PCB connectors (hard gold or connector gold) is significantly thicker and more robust than ENIG.

 The most used soldering surface